 You’ll also want to stop using eye cosmetics and contact lenses.

-If your upper or lower eyelid is swollen, it could be from a chalazion (stye).
-A chalazion typically causes a tender bump in the eyelid with localized swelling around the blocked gland.
-It may become red or inflamed.
+If your upper or lower eyelid is swollen, it could be from a chalazion or a stye.
+A chalazion typically causes a bump in the eyelid with localized swelling around the edge of the eyelid.
+A chalazion that has not ruptured is generally painless.

 It can take a few weeks to clear, and some develop into a hard bump.